contrast-zone/t-rewriter.js/intermezzo.md

 For use within rules, *Intermezzo* includes two constants: `TOP` and `BOT` (top and bottom). **`TOP` constant may be placed only as incoming term in input section** while **`BOT` constant may be placed only as outgoing term in output section**.
 Further, **input section is required to contain at least one rule with `TOP` constant** while **output section is required to contain at least one rule with `BOT` constant**.
 This treatment ensures a required basis for inference engine entry and exit points.

-To get familiar with this kind of rule organization, we will examine three simple examples while at the same time explaining complexity kinds of terms and terms interdependence.
+#### 2.2.3. terms

+Terms are records enclosed between `<` and `>` symbols.
+They are asserted in rules incoming and outgoing placeholders. we destinct between elementary and composite terms, regarding to their internal structure.
+To get familiar with terms, we will examine four simplistic examples, starting with elementary terms.

 ##### elementary terms

-Terms are records enclosed between `<` and `>` symbols.
-They are asserted in rules incoming and outgoing placeholders, and they control how the data flows in a cascade between `TOP` and `BOT` constants.
 The simplest form of terms is elementary term form.
-Elementary term is a record containig only one pair of `<` and `>` symbols.
+Elementary term is a record encosed in a pair of `<` and `>` symbols, not containing other terms within.

 The following example uses only elementary terms: